ReneBorjaJr/SQL_HW1/README.md

 -- A full join returns all rows when there is a match in either left or right table.
 -- If there is no match, NULL values are returned for columns where there is no match.
 -- MySQL does NOT support "FULL JOIN".
-Instead, use a "UNION" of "LEFT JOIN" and "RIGHT JOIN". mysql> SELECT
+Instead, use a "UNION" of "LEFT JOIN" and "RIGHT JOIN".
+-- ANALOGY:
+-- You invite all the guests from your guest list and also ensure every gift from your gift list has a corresponding guest.
+-- If a guest does not have a gift or if a gift does not have a corresponding guest, you note it as unknown (NULL).

+mysql> SELECT
     ->     c.customer_id,
     ->     c.first_name,